Everyone always asks how the hell Angie got mixed up in this t-shirt gig; this is the story.

 November 1, Digital Decals opened an in-line store with Unique Sports at the Jacksonville Mall.
 January 2007, all of the holiday money that was made got dumped back into the business by investing in a heat press, the machine that presses vinyl into clothing.
 They started with just black and white shirts and black and white vinyl, then slowly started adding more shirt colors and vinyl colors as they made more money.
 They added hoodies, then zip-ups, kids shirts, baby clothes… anything that a customer asked for became an idea and once it was asked for more than 3 times, it was added to the inventory.

 And in February of 2011 we had to move again.
-We re-opened in March in the back wing of the mall where the old pet store used to be.
+The opening was delayed as mall management wouldn't honor their own lease contract, or release funds to get the space back up to par.
+Angie had to argue against General Growth Properties (the largest retailer in the nation) on her own to get them to remediate mold, get a gate that locked, a working A/C unit and other items that were guaranteed in her lease.
+But after six weeks of remodeling the third store in as many years, we re-opened in March in the back wing of the mall where the old pet store used to be.
 We swear to this day it was haunted with puppies of Blvd Mall past.

 After only nine months in this location, we were forced to move again.
 That’s when we decided we were getting out and going someplace where we wouldn’t have to be closed to relocate once a year.
-There is actually a whole story written about this in the Review Journal (links available under “Press”).
+There is actually a whole story written about this in the Review-Journal (links available here).
 But we decided to move to the southwest corner of Sahara and Decatur to be close enough to cater to our loyal fans, and to be centrally located and convenient for everyone else.
 AND WE LOVE IT.

 We have been open in this location since November of 2011 and we are here to stay!
-We are in the same shopping complex as Mary’s Famous Hash House, Seven Tattoo Parlor, GQ Cuts Barbershop, Still Smokin’ Head Shop, Aloha Kitchen & Bar, the Battery Source and many more businesses.
-Come get a shirt made and grab a breakfast, a tattoo consultation, a haircut, paraphernalia, a drink or some batteries while you wait.
+We are in the same shopping complex as Mary’s Famous Hash House, GQ Cuts Barbershop, Still Smokin’ Head Shop, Aloha Kitchen & Bar, the Battery Source and many more businesses.
+Come get a shirt made and grab a breakfast, a haircut, weed paraphernalia, a drink or some batteries while you wait.